studiomolga/PLANDSCAPES_2015/README.md

 <img src="https://user-images.githubusercontent.com/30176424/228210044-d144562d-3f93-487f-b4b2-d803f411c0c8.png" width="350px">

-One board can be connected to two plant (photo?) because we can connect two sensors to one board
+One board can be connected to two plant (see photo below) because we can connect two sensors to one board

 Then sensors are connected to switch, and switch to computer(s).